fieldtrip/website/development/realtime/biosemi.md

 This page describes the interface between the [Biosemi EEG amplifier](http://www.biosemi.com) and the [FieldTrip buffer](/development/realtime/buffer).

 The acquisition setup consists of a battery box, the AD box, an analog input box, and the USB receiver device.
-We provide a standalone tool called **biosemi2ft** (see ''realtime/bin/`<your OS>`) that interfaces directly to the USB driver and thus does not depend on the Actiview software that Biosemi ships.
+We provide a standalone tool called **biosemi2ft** (see "realtime/bin/`<your OS>`) that interfaces directly to the USB driver and thus does not depend on the Actiview software that Biosemi ships.
 We have tested the tool on Windows XP (32-bit), Windows (64-bit), macOS (32-bit), and Linux (32-bit).
 It is called on the command line like this:

     biosemi2ft `<config-file>` `<gdf-file>` `<hostname>` `<port>`

 The first argument must be the name of a configuration file (see below).
 The second argument determines the base name of a GDF file that data is written to.
-The suffix ''.gdf'' will be added automatically, as well as session counters (see below) and additional file name parts ''\_1'', ''\_2'' and so on for splitting the data over multiple files (to avoid 2 GB limits).
+The suffix ".gdf" will be added automatically, as well as session counters (see below) and additional file name parts "\_1", "\_2" and so on for splitting the data over multiple files (to avoid 2 GB limits).
 The optional third and fourth argument are the hostname and port of the FieldTrip buffer.
-Defaults are ''localhost'' and ''1972''.
-Replacing ''hostname'' by a minus (-) tells the software to spawn its own buffer server on the given port.
+Defaults are "localhost" and "1972".
+Replacing "hostname" by a minus (-) tells the software to spawn its own buffer server on the given port.

-Most users will probably want to use the built-in buffer and specify (note the "minus" as last argument) biosemi2ft config.txt outputfile - where the config.txt has to match your hardware.
+Most users will probably want to use the built-in buffer and specify (note the "minus" as last argument)

+    biosemi2ft config.txt outputfile -

+where the config.txt has to match your hardware.

 ### Sessions

-In the current implementation, the user needs to press ''S'' to start saving to the GDF file, and ''D'' to disable it again.
-Every time saving is re-enabled, a new GDF file is created with the suffix ''\_Si.gdf'' where ''i'' is replaced by a number that is increased each time (starting with 1).
+In the current implementation, the user needs to press "S" to start saving to the GDF file, and "D" to disable it again.
+Every time saving is re-enabled, a new GDF file is created with the suffix "\_Si.gdf" where "i" is replaced by a number that is increased each time (starting with 1).
 On top of that, keep in mind that files are split at the 2GB boundary in order to avoid compatibility problems.
-For example, if you specify ''mydata'' as the second argument for **biosemi2ft**, the first GDF file will be called ''mydata_S1.gdf''.
-If you record more than 2 GB, you will automatically get a file
-''mydata_S1_1.gdf''.
-If you then stop the acquisition and restart it, the next file to be created is ''mydata_S2.gdf''.
+For example, if you specify "mydata" as the second argument for **biosemi2ft**, the first GDF file will be called "mydata_S1.gdf".
+If you record more than 2 GB, you will automatically get a file "mydata_S1_1.gdf".
+If you then stop the acquisition and restart it, the next file to be created is "mydata_S2.gdf".

 ### Configuration file

 The ActiveTwo can send out 312 data channels in total, out of which there are 256 EEG channels, 8 EXG channels, 8 JAZZ channels, further 8 specialised channels, and finally (optionally) up to 32 channels from the analog input box.
 If used with the analog input box, the sampling frequency is fixed at 2048 Hz.
-Streaming out all that data is an overkill for most applications, so we provide the following configuration file syntax for selection acquisition parameters (example ''config.txt''
+Streaming out all that data is an overkill for most applications, so we provide the following configuration file syntax for selection acquisition parameters (example "config.txt"

 ```ini
 # comments start with a hash